uataq/X-STILT/README.md

 - [**Reference**](#reference)

-Latest commit by Dec 06, 2020
+Latest commit by July 6, 2021
 ============
-Changes in ['merge_stilt-hysplit' branch](https://github.com/uataq/X-STILT/tree/merge_stilt-hysplit) towards the release of X-STILT version 2:
+Changes to ['merge_stilt-hysplit' branch](https://github.com/uataq/X-STILT/tree/merge_stilt-hysplit) towards the release of X-STILT version 2 that can work with non-OCO sensors or without the dependence of satellite data:

-:pushpin: ADD X-STILT Lite version for ideal simulations.
-The user can start with `run_xstilt_ideal.r`.
-This version removed dependencies on any satellite sensors, but still for simulating column concentrations from any locations outside satellite sounding locations.
+:pushpin: X-STILT can now work with TROPOMI X-gas data, such as
+   * footprint weighting using TROPOMI species-specific averaging kernels;
+   * functions to grab vertical column density and convert to vertical mixing ratio (ppb);
+   * need to specify the TROPOMI species via `obs_sensor` and `obs_species` (currently limited to CO, CH4, and NO2);

-*** USE WITH CAUTIONS, since column AK is simply treated as 1 from TOA to the surface (ak_wgt = FALSE); and column PWF is calculated using modeled variables (pwf_wgt = TRUE).
-NOTE THAT ideal simulations are NOT suitable for comparisons with real satellite sensors that have variable vertical sensitivities.
+:pushpin: ADD an IDEAL simulations for simulating column influnces/enhancements from any locations (even outside satellite sounding locations).
+Column AK is simply treated as 1 from TOA to the surface (ak_wgt = FALSE) for ideal runs; and column PWF is calculated using modeled variables (pwf_wgt = TRUE). [*** USE WITH CAUTIONS] Ideal simulations are NOT suitable for comparisons with real satellite sensors that have variable vertical sensitivities.

-*** The user needs to provide a csv/txt file containing the latitudes and longitudes of your desired receptor locations.
-Receptor time (in form of YYYYMMDDHH or YYYYMMDDHHss) can either be included in this csv/txt file OR be assigned to `timestr` in the main script `run_xstilt_ideal.r`.
-See examples in `receptor.csv`.
+*** To use this ideal mode, the user needs to provide a .csv/.txt file containing the latitudes (`lati`) and longitudes (`long`) of your desired receptor locations.
+Receptor time (in form of YYYYMMDDHH or YYYYMMDDHHss) can either be included in the csv/txt file OR given to `timestr` in the main script `run_xstilt.r`.
+See examples in `receptor_demo.csv`.

-***
-:pushpin: Google API key: instead of a charater string in each main script :arrow_forward: insert your google API in the first line of `insert_ggAPI.csv` that will be searched by the main script;

-:pushpin: **Built upon the latest HYSPLITv5**: no more discrete release levels :arrow_forward: *line source release* -- i.e., particles are now evenly distributed between `minagl` and `maxagl`, e.g., default is 3000 particles from 0 - 3km;
+:pushpin: **Built upon the latest HYSPLITv5**: Replace discrete release levels with *line source release* -- i.e., particles are now evenly distributed between `minagl` and `maxagl`, e.g., default is 3000 particles from 0 - 3km;

 :pushpin: PWF calculations in `r/src/foot_weighting`